Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/competition/valley-mall.typ

   match_notes: [
     - Our kicker worked really well
     - Our drivetrain motors got loose, causing us to unable to go straight
-    - We were very effective at pushing triballs into our goal however ],
+    - We were very effective at pushing triballs into our goal.
+  ],
   subsystems: (
     overperformed: "Intake",